 Now that I’ve described the history behind the Trinity doctrine, it’d be best to wrap this up by stating what the Trinity doctrine says.
 Keep in mind that this doctrine is stated in different words by different Christian denominations, and this may or may not appear to agree with your denomination’s doctrine.
 It’s merely a general outline of what the Trinity says.

 This doctrine has been a stumbling block for Christians (and others!) since its inception.
 Its irrationality and illogic have led to various other ways of attempting to comprehend the Godhead, which — while they might make slightly more sense (e.g. the various forms of Modalism that have popped up over the centuries) — fall outside the strict definition of the Trinity and therefore are called non-Trinitarian.
-Christian believers and sects that have held such views ... which, really, are modifications of the Trinity rather than outright rejections of it ... have been subject to derision and even persecution by more orthodox Christians.
+Christian believers and sects that have held such views ... which, really, are modifications of the Trinity rather than outright denials or rejections of it ... have been subject to derision and even persecution by more orthodox Christians.

-That the Trinity doctrine was constructed not out of a desire to understand God, but rather as part of a a vendetta against heresies (i.e. first Arianism, then Macedonianism), is what makes it as nonsensical as it seems.
+That the Trinity doctrine was constructed not out of a desire to understand God, but rather as part of a vendetta against heresies (i.e. first Arianism, then Macedonianism), is what makes it as nonsensical as it seems.
 It was not designed as a rational theology and was never intended to be one; it was designed specifically, and only, to refute other theologies and to exclude those who adhered to them.

-Go back to Early Christian History menu.
+↵ Go back up to Early Christian History menu.